Super Girl (TV series): Criticism

 Liu Zhongde of the Chinese People's Political Consultative Conference criticised both the show and its negative influence on society, saying the audience watches the program under a distorted mentality and in an unhealthy condition.
 He claimed that the government departments oversee culture and art, and they should not permit something like Super Girl to exist.
 He admitted it was the choice of the market while claiming it as low culture.
-He said it wasn't as bad as the 1983 Anti-Spiritual Pollution Campaign, but the elements are there: cultural invasion, suspicion of market forces, spiritual health, preservation of national culture, and allegations of popular entertainment spreading corruption among the youth, all facing off against a new concept of socialist morality.
+He said it was not as bad as the 1983 Anti-Spiritual Pollution Campaign, but the elements are there: cultural invasion, suspicion of market forces, spiritual health, preservation of national culture, and allegations of popular entertainment spreading corruption among the youth, all facing off against a new concept of socialist morality.

 In the end of 2011, China's State Administration of Radio, Film and Television (SARFT) has suspended the show from future production.
 While the official reason for such decision is the fact that the show exceeded its airing time throughout the season, many believe that the moral issue was behind this act.
-This claim is reinforced by Hunan TV news spokesman, Li Hao, who admitted the network will incorporate more 'positive' content in its 2012 programs.
+This claim is reinforced by Hunan TV news spokesman, Li Hao, who admitted the network will incorporate more "positive" content in its 2012 programs.